benpolinsky/el_photography/README.md

 - admin photos index - it would probably be a good idea to dynamically create each selectize as needed, otherwise you're calling tags a bazillion times.
 - clean up checkout view -> checkoutviewmodel
 - local loaders for cart + payment rather than the large loaders you are using...

-#### Admin:
-- product photos constraints (? not sure what this means...)
-- photos filter by tag
-- prepend dolla signs to all number fields

 ## Theming Support